asarkar/spark/ufo-sightings/README.md

 (there's such a thing), does some basic clean up, and inserts into Kafka.
 Each year is processed on a separate thread, with a delay introduced between consecutive years to simulate streaming.
 Months in a year are processed in parallel.

-The consumer reads from Kafka and calculates analytics like number of sightings per state, per month, per year, per shape and holds the data in memory.
+There are 2 consumers that read from Kafka and calculate analytics like number of sightings per state, month, year and shape.

-The app detects when the consumer is idle (thus, most likely done), and if it has been over a predefined amount of time, the analytics is printed out and the app is terminated (I like how this is done :smile:).
+In the end, the analytics is printed out and the app is terminated.

 > See `application.conf` for configuration options.